goenning/goenning/_posts/2016-01-25-how-to-achieve-100-code-coverage-when-using-typescript.md

 ![](/public/images/reject-awaiter.png)

 So, if you really want to get 100% coverage, you will need to ignore this function from coverage.
-Ignoring this function from code coverage could be seen as a hack, but I don't think about it that way.
-This function was created and tested by TypeScript developer

-I'm using [Istanbul](https://www.npmjs.com/package/istanbul) for my project, so in my case I had to add a special comment on top of the function definition.
-And oh, don't forget to set `compilerOptions.removeComments` to `false` on your `tsconfig.json` file, that will prevent TypeScript from removing this special comment.
+I'm using [Istanbul](https://www.npmjs.com/package/istanbul) for my projects, so in my case I had to add a special comment on top of the function definition.
+Don't forget to set `compilerOptions.removeComments` to `false` on your `tsconfig.json` file, this setting will prevent TypeScript from removing this special comment during transpiling.

 ```javascript
 /* istanbul ignore next */